FastaLaPasta/Force-seat-booker/README.md

 The bot is still training in the ways of the Force.
 Here's what's being actively worked on:

-- 🪑 Detecting available seats dynamically
-- 📬 Notifying the user (via email, Telegram, etc.) when a seat becomes available
+- 📬 Notifying the user (via email, Telegram, etc.) when a seat becomes available (actually send available seat on a discord server)
 - 🕵️‍♂️ Smarter detection of movie times and filtering for desired hours
-- ⏳ Scheduling automatic checks every X minutes

 ---

 ## 🔮 Coming Soon

 - 🎟 Auto-booking functionality (only if ethically justifiable 😉)
-- 🧠 Smarter AI that learns your preferences
 - 🧘‍♂️ UI/UX Zen mode for non-tech users
-- 🛰 Deployable on a Raspberry Pi to run 24/7 like a true Sith Lord
+- 🛰 Make it a web app

 ---